-This flaming skull stencil is 5 3/4 inches by 3 3/4 inches.
-It is marketed for body art, but you can use it on other surfaces such as helmets, bikes, and T-shirts.
-Its use is limited only by your imagination.
+Behold, the flaming skull stencil!
+It boasts dimensions of 5 3/4 inches by 3 3/4 inches and is primarily marketed for body art.
+Nevertheless, it’s a versatile stencil that can be utilized on a host of other surfaces such as helmets, bikes, and T-shirts, limited only by the boundaries of one’s imagination.

 Adding color to bring our stencil design to life